-Whip up a cake batter, crush ice, juice the heartiest of vegetables and make ice cream and soup with this versatile 10-speed blender with easy-to-read touch pad controls.
-There are just too many thing could do with their 6 available cycles for handling from smoothie to puree, soup, and etc.
+Whip up a cake batter, crush ice, juice the heartiest of vegetables, and make ice cream and soup with this versatile 10-speed blender with easy-to-read touchpad controls.
+There are just too many things you can do with their 6 available cycles for handling from a smoothie to puree, soup, and etc.

 With the powerful 3 HP motor, this beast could blend through anything without the need for tamper in between.

 At 15.5 inches tall, the Blendtec fits easily under most kitchen cabinets, and with its heavy base, the machine would sit nicely still through any blending vibration.

 All of those pros are back up with full 8 year manufacturer’s warranty.